Business Analytics MScStudy level: Postgraduate

 We have a range of facilities4 available to support you in putting the theories you are taught, into practice such as:

-The Trading Floor is an invaluable facility which allows you to get hands-on with industry-standard software.
-Featuring 42 dual-screen Bloomberg terminals, this facility can add a dynamic practical element to your course.
+The Trading Floor is an invaluable facility that allows you to get hands-on with industry-standard software.
+Featuring contemporary dual-screen Bloomberg terminals, the facility adds a dynamic practical element to your course.

 sigma is housed in our Lanchester Library and offers maths and statistics support through drop-in sessions and bookable appointments.